 Working with projects is great.
 It’s always very good to see how much people have accomplished by using project management tools in their businesses.
 Managing a project with a team is not easy, especially when it comes to communication.
 With the great number of distractions nowadays, it’s very easy to lose track of something and end up very messy.

 To solve any major issues with communication with project teams, a whole lot of places found dedicated software to be the solution to their businesses.
 A good idea?
 Definitely.
 But does it really need to be detached to the most used business communication tool?
 Or a shared inbox should do the trick?

 Email is still core in Project Management

 Just to give some context, project management is a very old skill humans have.
-From early in civilisation, it was used back in the construction of the Pyramids of Egypt and the Great Wall of China.
-Just with these 2 examples it’s quite easy to perceive how we can get to big achievements if we manage our projects well.
+From early in civilization, it was used back in the construction of the Pyramids of Egypt and the Great Wall of China.
+Just with these 2 examples, it’s quite easy to perceive how we can get too big achievements if we manage our projects well.

 However, many companies have adopted external, specific Project Management apps.
 A good idea?
 Definitely.
-But on the other hand, employees lose productivity by switching tools and softwares all day.
+But on the other hand, employees lose productivity by switching tools and software all day.

 Besides that, more software = more support needed.
 Your company will have to learn about different tools, features, and although it might be simple for some to master it, for others it is simply a nightmare.